-Canadian author, photographer and filmmaker Michael Buckley first stumbled into Tibet in 1985 to write a guidebook for Lonely Planet – and quickly discovered that although you can leave Tibet, Tibet will never leave you.
+Canadian author, photographer, documentary filmmaker and environmental explorer Michael Buckley first stumbled into Tibet in 1985 to write a guidebook for Lonely Planet – and quickly discovered that although you can leave Tibet, Tibet will never leave you.
 He has returned for extended travels over a period spanning 30 years, primarily focused on environmental problems concerning the Tibetan plateau and the nations downstream from Tibet.

 Michael’s research on these issues has led to three short documentaries (detailed at www.WildYakFilms.com and accessible for free on Vimeo.com):